RecklessTedsFunland/ahrs/README.md

 * L3G4200D 3-axis gyro
 * LSM303DLM 3-axis accelerometer and 3-axis magnetometer

-The node currently grabs IMU data at *XXX* Hz and filters it with a Chebyshev Type II Infinite Impulse Response (IIR) filter.
+The node currently grabs IMU data at *XX* Hz and filters it with a Chebyshev Type II Infinite Impulse Response (IIR) filter.
 The Type II has a flat pass band response and a ripple in the stop band.
 The filter is designed for: